1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Both the Maine and Virginia taxes are examples of “checkoff” programs that collect taxes from an industry to fund promotional campaigns for the products.
 National commodity checkoff programs, authorized by the U.S. Department of Agriculture, have brought you campaigns such as “Beef: It’s What’s for Dinner” and “Got Milk?”

-But the Virginia program is extremely modest by comparison, having collected only $9,000 in fiscal year 2013.
+But the Virginia program is extremely modest by comparison, having collected only about $11,000 in fiscal year 2015.
 The funds go to the Virginia Sheep Industry Board, which spends them largely on predator control.

 The Sunflower State is among a bevy of jurisdictions that allows sale of lower-alcohol beer (the term of art is “cereal malt beverage”) in convenience and grocery stores.

 Distilled spirits are taxed at $3.30 a gallon if below 100 proof, or 50% alcohol.
-Go over that, like with Bacardi 151, and the tax doubles to $6.60.
-Maryland also notes the 100 proof point, but it only adds 1.5 cents per proof, per gallon to the relatively modest liquor tax of $1.50 per gallon, taking the Bacardi 151 to $2.27 per gallon.
+Go over that, as with some “barrel proof” whiskeys or Cruzan 151 rum, and the tax doubles to $6.60.
+Maryland also notes the 100 proof point, but it only adds 1.5 cents per proof, per gallon, to the relatively modest liquor tax of $1.50 per gallon, taking the levy on the Cruzan to $2.27 per gallon.

 Entertainment venues pay a business tax to the Silver State ranging from 5% to 10% on admissions fees (and food, drink and merchandise sales) whenever there’s live entertainment going on.

 There are exemptions, however, including this one, for businesses that provide " . . .
 Instrumental or vocal music, which may or may not be supplemented with commentary by the musicians, in a restaurant, lounge or similar area if such music does not routinely rise to the volume that interferes with casual conversation and if such music would not generally cause patrons to watch as well as listen."